 What's a CBC?

 A CBC, or complete blood count, allows us to examine the number of red blood cells, white blood cells and platelets in each patient.
 This can provide information as to whether a patient is anemic (not enough red blood cells), does not have adequate platelets (which can affect the blood's ability to clot or indicate that they may be bleeding internally), has significant inflammation or infection (if the # of white blood cells are too high or too low).
 In addition to counting the actual number of the cells, we also perform a microscopic slide (called a blood smear) to evaluate what the cells look like individually.
-Believe it or not, if we see abnormal types of cells, abnormally shaped cells, or abnormal numbers of cells, this investigative lab work can provide helpful clues as to to the cause.
+Believe it or not, if we see abnormal types, shapes, or numbers of cells, this investigative lab work can provide helpful clues as to to the cause.
 This simple test can be key to picking up serious medical conditions that could affect how your pet responds to anesthesia or surgery especially for abdominal procedures where some bleeding can be expected to occur - so important to know BEFORE rather than after the fact!

 What's a chemistry?